newpolygons/Blueberry/README.md

 3. Select 'Create an app'
 4. Choose a name and description for your app, then click 'Create'
 5. Click con 'Edit Settings' and set '<https://www.google.com/>' as new redirect URI, then Save
-6. In the app page, copy the Client ID and Client Secret and paste them in the 'creds.txt' file
+6. In the app page, copy the Client ID and Client Secret and paste them in the `creds.txt` file
-7. Write your Spotify username in the 'creds.txt' file
+7. Write your Spotify username in the `creds.txt` file
-8. Copy your display size (ex.
-1920x1080) and paste it in the 'creds.txt' file (you can find it in Settings -> Devices -> Display Resolution or running the command `xrandr` in terminal)
-9. Save the file
+8. Save the file

+### Note on display dimension

+ Script automatically retrieve display dimension, using the first available in `xrandr`: if you want to use a custom one, change the second index in line 73, or decomment the following line and add your favorite resolution, following the already written pattern.

 ## TODO